-The project design involves the award of multiple sub-grants, to support sub-projects implemented by CSOs under the supervision of the CEPF Secretariat and RIT.
+The RIT will be responsible for the award of small grants (maximum US\$50,000) to support sub-projects implemented by CSOs under the supervision of the RIT.
+In addition, the RIT will support the CEPF Secretariat with the solicitation, award and monitoring of large grants.
 Through these sub-projects, conservation actions will be implemented by CSOs in and around priority KBAs.
-These conservation actions comprise the bulk of the project activities that could have varying degrees of environmental3 and social risks and impacts.
+These conservation actions comprise the bulk of the project activities that could have varying degrees of environmental2 and social risks and impacts.
 In accordance with the ESMF for the project, all sub-grantees will be required to prepare a sub-project-level SEP, including a grievance redress mechanism (GRM) for stakeholders.
 The SEP should be proportionate to the scope and risk level of the sub-project.
 It should identify the different stakeholders and describe how engagement with each will take place.
 The SEP also detail how the sub-grantee will monitor and evaluate the effectiveness of its stakeholder engagement activities.

-The stages of each subproject's life cycle in which consultations will take place, and the timeframe, will be defined in the sub-project-level SEPs, which will be developed prior to the approval of each sub-grant.
+The stages of each sub-project's life cycle in which consultations will take place, and the timeframe, will be defined in the sub-project-level SEPs, which will be developed prior to the approval of each sub-grant.

-As reflected in Table 5, consultation and preparation of ESF instruments at the sub-grantee level, including the preparation of the sub-project-level SEP will take place during sub-project preparation and during the three months prior to the start of sub-projects.
+Consultation and preparation of ESF instruments at the sub-grantee level, including the preparation of the sub-project-level SEP will take place during sub-project preparation and during the three months prior to the start of sub-projects.

 At the project and sub-grantee level, consultations will take place on an ongoing basis and throughout the project life cycle.
-Major topics will be the implementation and results of the Environmental and Social Standards instruments relevant to the project, promotion and functioning of the GRM, aspects of Social Inclusion, results and opportunities for improvement, among others.
+Major topics will be the implementation and results of the ESS instruments relevant to the project, promotion and functioning of the GRM, aspects of Social Inclusion, results and opportunities for improvement, among others.